Research for Credit (4999)

 **Students not meeting the GPA requirement may, with their mentor’s co-signature, submit a petition to the Director of the Undergraduate Research Program requesting a waiver of the requirement.
 The petition should include specific reasoning and an evidence-based rationale describing the student’s readiness for success in undergraduate research.
-This waiver request should be submitted to the Undergraduate Research Program director in Powell, 108H at least one week prior to the registration deadline.
+This waiver request should be submitted to the Undergraduate Research Program director via email with an explanation for the request and plan for going forward.

 Experiential Learning Requirement